 "The Alliance’s public policy program is dedicated to promoting legislation and regulation which supports PEG access.
 To achieve this, the Alliance works with Congress, state legislatures, the Federal Communications Commission, state public utilities commissions, and coalition partners and brings suits when necessary in courts around the country."

 Lack of public support has been a big factor as well in the decline of public access.
 I think a lot of this is due to a lack of knowledge of the potential good public access television can do.
-You can help reverse this by becoming involved in producing public access shows yourself, demonstrating that there is a demand for a station where the citizens of a community can produce their own programming.
+Many in the recognized network media don't consider public access to be REAL television.
+On the contrary, if you see the biases in the news media, and the trashy programs that are on prime time these days, public access television could be the only REAL television with REAL non-celebrities who live and care about YOUR community.
+You can help reverse this decline in public access by becoming involved in producing public access shows yourself, demonstrating that there is a demand for a station where the citizens of a community can produce their own programming.
 See if there is a public access station in your community and, if so, get involved.
 It's actually fun!!

 (My thanks to Norm Compton, Manager of Access Fort Wayne, for his valuable input for this article)